Skip to main content

 About

-Moonlighter 2: The Endless Vault is a single player role playing game.
+Moonlighter 2: The Endless Vault is a single player hack and slash game with a fantasy theme.
 It was developed by Digital Sun and was released on November 19, 2025.
 It received positive reviews from both critics and players.

 Skip User Reviews